 In relation to functions traditionally associated with social workers, it was found that some of these were still largely undertaken by them.
 This included undertaking the AMHP role, one of five areas of practice areas recently noted by the College of Social Work to be a core function of the mental health social worker (Allen, 2014).
-However, the percentage reported to be doing this (59%) was much smaller than that reported by ADASS (2018) who found that only five per cent of the workforce came from professions other than social work despite the role having been open to other professions since 2007 (Mental Health Act).
+However, the percentage of social workers reported to be doing this (59%) was much smaller than that reported by ADASS (2018) who found that only five per cent of the workforce came from professions other than social work despite the role having been open to other professions since 2007 (Mental Health Act).
 Given the very small proportion of teams indicating that this role was undertaken by other team members in the current sample, it may signify that the ‘shortfall’ is being undertaken by social workers outside CMHTs.
 This is supported by ADASS (2018) data that noted a range of models of AMHP practice with only 36 per cent operating an approach where most AMHPs are based in CMHTs.

 Two additional findings from the current study are noteworthy here.
-Firstly, that although social workers undertook a range of generic roles and tasks they did so less frequently than some other staff.
+Firstly, that although social workers undertook a range of generic roles and tasks they did so proportionally less often than some other staff.
 Secondly, that some tasks not typically associated with social workers, such as monitoring medication, were being undertaken by them in a surprisingly high proportion of teams.
 This finding requires further investigation to understand what this consists of in practice, why it is occurring, and whether social workers, their managers and employers believe this is an appropriate part of multidisciplinary team practice.
 As noted above, where teams are short-staffed it is more likely that generic practices will increase, as colleagues undertake what needs to be done (Hannigan & Allen, 2011).

 Social workers bring a specific set of skills and values to mental health practice that often result in a different perspective on treatment and support than their health and medical colleagues.
 This has been reported elsewhere, for example, in relation to judgements about case complexity (Cestari et al. 2006), operating least restrictive approaches (Pinfold et al. 2002; Steinert et al. 2005), and placing the person at the heart of practice (Penhale & Young, 2015).
+Findings from other elements of this study also support this with social workers being described as leaders of the social model, required to ensure that CMHT support was holistic, person-centred, and promoted long-term recovery (Abendstern et al. 2020).
 The free text data within the current study suggested that where social workers had been removed or had left teams, it had had a negative impact on other staff and service users alike, resulting in a less coordinated and holistic service.
 Byrne and Onyett (2010) urge team members to work together for the wellbeing of the service user who requires a wide variety of approaches rather than a one-size-fits-all model.
 They argue instead for integrating models that place the service user at the centre and focus on achieving long-term recovery.
 Social workers have a key role to play in CMHTs in leading and supporting the whole team in such a joint a mission.
-These findings chime with recent English policy and practice context, particularly considering an independent review of the Mental Health Act (DH&SC, 2018) which advocated that mental health social workers play a growing leadership role in psychiatric care.
+These findings chime with the recent English policy and practice context, particularly considering an independent review of the Mental Health Act (DH&SC, 2018) which advocated that mental health social workers play a growing leadership role in psychiatric care.

 Strengths / limitations